 Birds have preferences when it comes to how they feed and what they feed on, and you may have design preferences to take into consideration, too, when you’re selecting the best bird feeders.

 Types of feeder

+Wondering how to attract birds into your garden?
 To nourish small birds like finches, tits and siskins, go for a seed feeder.
 If it’s the niger seeds beloved of goldfinches and others, you’ll need a specially designed feeder as the seed is small.

-Feeders that are designed to hold peanuts could attract woodpeckers and nuthatches as well as tits.
+Bird feeders that are designed to hold peanuts could attract woodpeckers and nuthatches as well as tits.